-Bond prices move in opposite direction as interest rates, and some bond types can minimize interest rate risk in bear market conditions:
+Bond prices move in the opposite direction as interest rates, and some bond types can minimize interest rate risk in bear market conditions:

 Rising interest rates make bond prices go down, but the longer the maturity, the further prices will fall.
 Therefore the opposite is true: bonds of shorter maturities do better than those with longer maturities in a rising interest rate environment because of their prices.

 Keep in mind that "doing better" may still mean falling prices, although the decline is generally less severe.